kevinokerlund/event-bundle/README.md

 (same element, type, and callback) already exists on an element and belongs to another bundle, you will receive an error.

-This method returns the current bundle, which means you could chain other instance methods.

 ```javascript
 bundle.add(element, type, callback, options);
 ```